MintMCP

 What is the primary difference in governance between MintMCP and Composio?

-MintMCP provides enterprise-grade governance with SOC 2 Type II attestation and exportable audit trails built into the platform.
-Teams with HIPAA-related requirements should validate fit directly during security review.
-The Virtual MCP architecture enables granular tool-level access control, exposing only minimum required capabilities to each team or role.
-MintMCP also offers an LLM Proxy that monitors coding agents, blocking dangerous commands and protecting sensitive files in real-time.
+MintMCP provides enterprise-grade governance with SOC 2 Type II audited status, compliance with HIPAA standards, and exportable audit trails built into the platform.
+The Virtual MCP Bundle architecture enables granular tool-level access control, exposing only minimum required capabilities to each team, role, or agent.
+MintMCP also offers Agent Monitor for coding agents, blocking dangerous commands and protecting sensitive files in real time.
 Composio provides session-level authentication controls suited for multi-tenant applications, with governance features oriented toward developer workflows.

 Can MintMCP integrate with existing enterprise data sources like Snowflake and Elasticsearch?